Phineapple18/GhostSpectator_NWPluginAPI/README.md

   * noclip
   * spawn themselves a shooting target and give themselves a firearm - a firearm will be automatically refilled, when emptied
   * listen to SCP and Spectators chats
-  * listen to other Ghosts via RoundSummary chat, if they are not in the Proximity chat or far enough (distance can be set in the config)
+  * listen to other Ghosts via RoundSummary chat, if they are outside Proximity chat or further than certain distance
   * challenge other Ghosts to a duel

 ## Required plugins and dependencies (1.2.1):